 The media loves chronicling the differences between generations.
-Each day brings a new headline or scare story, casting some aspersion onto people older or younger than us.
+Each day brings a new headline or scares story, casting some aspersion onto people older or younger than us.

 Most of it is clickbait nonsense - but that doesn’t mean there aren’t tangible differences between generations.
 For collections teams, there are certain things to consider, like each generation’s unique preferences and upbringings.

-So where does myth end and truth begin?
+So where do myths end and truth begin?
 Let’s take a look.

 Born between 1926 and 1945, the Silent Generation came of age between the World War and the Baby Boom.